popphp/pop-mail/README.md

     - **Office 365 Client**: utilizes the Office 365 Mail API
     - **Google Client**: utilizes the Gmail API
-    - **IMAP/POP3 Client**: utilizes a standard IMAP or POP3 connection *(for security purposes, IMAP/POP3 are not as widely supported anymore and their usage has been deprecated in some popular enterprise mail platforms)*
+    - **IMAP/POP3 Client**: utilizes a standard IMAP or POP3 connection *(for security purposes, IMAP & POP3 are not as widely supported anymore and their usage has been deprecated in some popular enterprise mail platforms)*

 \* **NOTE:** - The main use-case for this component is that of a server-to-server application connection.
 This means that the component would be used with an application that has been granted the appropriate access and permissions to